1. Keeping close track of your bank account and preparing a detailed budget is the most practical kind of math you will ever know.

 2. People who have to leave your life for one reason or another do not automatically leave your social circle, geographic location, or local haunts.
 It is imperative to learn how to deal with them without making a mess of yourself as quickly as possible.

 3. If you wear an amazing outfit and no one got to see it, you can wear it again, guilt-free.

-4. Learning to cook basic meals for yourself instead of consistently relying on pre-made stuff is, beyond better for you health-wise, an extreme relief for your wallet.
+4. Learning to cook basic meals for yourself instead of constantly relying on pre-made stuff is, beyond better for you health-wise, an extreme relief for your wallet.

 4. There are going to be horrible roommates in your lifetime, and learning to extricate yourself from those living situations, a) gracefully and b) with security deposit intact, is an art everyone should practice.

 5. If you don’t learn to fix minor problems — electrical, automotive, or otherwise — you are likely going to be exploited by people who know how to do them and want your money.

 6. Shopping around for any big purchase is always the best decision, even if you fall head-over-heels for the first thing you see.

 7. There is no reason to eat less than you actually want to eat while out to dinner because you want to impress someone or make them think you’re more dainty.
 They’re going to find out you eat entire large pizzas by yourself sometimes anyway.

 8. Everyone wears their jeans at least five times before washing them, it’s perfectly okay and it doesn’t make you dirty.

 9. Breaking up with someone is difficult and messy, but the best way to do it is always to be up-front and honest with them as soon as you know it’s over.
 Dragging it out may make it slightly less hard on you, but it makes it excruciating for the person you’re dumping.

 10. Having a good handshake and a trustworthy smile will be one of your greatest professional assets.
 (In fact, there should have been a semester-long class in how to handle the first five minutes of any job interview.)